Mogorović family: History

 In 1446, Ivan Jurislavić for his merits in service to Ivan and Grgur Kurjaković received Badučevo Selo in Lika.
 In 1468, Ivan Gusić from the tribe of Mogorović was gifted with some estates in Paprčane and Tršćane also for military service by Pavao Kurjaković, implying some members of the Gusić tribe became part of the Mogorović tribe.
 In the same year some members of Mogorović family from Srijan bought estates in same villages from Pavao Kurjaković, and to their brothers in 1478 were gifted some estates in area of Zadar by descendants of Karlo Kurjaković.
 In 1490 Glagolitic document is mentioned Tomaš Mogorić, who was špan of noble people in Bužani.
 Two years later, Tomaš with Ladislav Vučić and Pál Petričević, went to Budim to sign a document by which Croatian nobility guaranteed Maximilian I of the House of Habsburg inheritance to the Hungarian-Croatian throne if the king Vladislaus II of Hungary died without descendants.
 In 1551 census of the military crew of Senj were listed Petar, Vinko, and Matija Gojčić - Mogoroević de Novaki in Lika.
 The latter was buried in 1555 in the family tomb in the church of St. Franjo in Senj.
 It has a tombstone decorated with an inscription and a coat of arms.
 In 1675 or 1679 in the church at Marija Gorica near Zaprešić, Mihael Vrenić erected an epitaph to the captain of Ogulin, Martino Mogorich who died c.
 1643, which is richly decorated, depicting him, an episode from a battle with Turks, his coat of arms, and an inscription.
 Almost the same coat of arms can be found in the seal of Nikola Mogorić from 1675.
 It is considered that this branch's male line got extinct at the end of the 17th century.

-From the branch Budišić most prominent was Franko, mentioned between 1492–1506, who promoted writing of Glagolitic books, including Drugi novljanski brevijar by Martinac from Lapčan family.
+From the branch Budišić most prominent was Franko, mentioned between 1492 and 1506, who promoted writing of Glagolitic books, including Drugi novljanski brevijar by Martinac from Lapčan family.
 He was a representative and Prior of Pauline monastery and church of St. Mary in Zažićno (today Pazarište).
 After the devastating Battle of Krbava Field (1493), renewed monastery estates with grants from Mogorović and Frankopan family.